Decoding the Jargon: What Electricians Mean Exactly When They Refer to Light Bulbs

 Terms used to describe various types of Light Fixtures

-Common Conceptions
+Common Misconceptions

-What is important to know These Terms
+Why it’s important to be aware of These Terms

 Conclusion